 The culture of the College is student-centered and welcoming, with a high level of teachig and learning.
 The President will be committed to engaging faculty, staff, and students on a regular basis and be an active member of the College community.
-The President will have a strong, yet transparent, leadership style focused on innovation and the success of all community college students.
+The President will have a strong, yet transparent, leadership style focused on innovation and the success of all community college students tinue to expand the College's leadership in this area to meet current labor market demands.